tkunstek/serverless-authentication-boilerplate/README.md

 # Serverless Authentication
 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

 This project is aimed to be generic authentication boilerplate for Serverless framework (http://www.serverless.com).
+This boilerplate is compatible with Serverless v.0.5.

 Webapp demo that uses this boilerplate: http://laardee.github.io/serverless-authentication-gh-pages

-## Boilerplate is now compatible with Serverless v.0.5.

 **Few small issues with Serverless v.0.5.**